 In 1848, John Bacon Curtis started in his wife's pots.
-He was boiled spruce gum and then poured into a tub of ice water and strained.
-The gum was sold in sticks one centimeter wide and two centimeters long in tissue paper.
+He boiled spruce gum, poured it into a tub of ice water, and strained it.
+The gum was sold on sticks one centimeter wide and two centimeters long in tissue paper.
 That was the first commercial production of chewing gum.
-At first, sales were slow because people didn't known much about the new gum.
-The first year he traveled all throughout New England and became a commercial sales traveler.
+At first, sales were slow because people didn't know much about the new gum.
+In the first year, he traveled throughout New England and became a commercial sales traveler.

-After John B. Curtis and his family moved their chewing gum business to larger facilities at Portland, Maine, where he founded a new firm with his father "Curtis & Son".
+After John B. Curtis and his family moved their chewing gum business to more extensive facilities in Portland, Maine, he founded a new firm with his father "Curtis & Son."

 The Curtis Company thrived, and business grew.
 He had more than 200 employees.
-Jonh Bacon Curtis developed a machine to mass produce gum.
+John Bacon Curtis developed a machine to mass-produce gum.
 His factory turned out eighteen hundred boxes of chewing gum in a day.

-In the late 19th century there was big competition on USA chewing gum market.
-In 1850, once again John B. Curtis was ahead of his time.
+In the late 19th century, there was significant competition in the US chewing gum market.
+In 1850, John B. Curtis was ahead of his time again.
 He added paraffin gums to their product line.
 The addition of sugar produced the gum with a sweet taste.
-Flavored paraffin gums becoming more popular than spruce gums.
-Some of the most popular spruce gums with paraffin flavors, at that time, were White Mountain, American Flag, Biggest and Best, Sugar Cream, Four In Hand and etc.
+Flavored paraffin gums are becoming more popular than spruce gums.
+Some popular spruce gums with paraffin flavors were White Mountain, American Flag, Biggest and Best, Sugar Cream, Four In Hand, etc.